dfm-io/dfm.io/content/2012-08-03-python-c-extensions.md

 Date: 2012-08-03 0:00
 Category: Tutorial
 Slug: python-c-extensions
-Summary: How to roll your own Python modules in C.
+Summary: How to roll your own Python modules in C
 Image: /images/chi2.jpg

 Writing your own C extensions to Python can seem like a pretty daunting task